lapinek/platform-scripting/README.md

 > ```bash
 > kubectl config set-context --current --namespace=default
 > ```
+>
+> We only need this convention to agree on the URLs used in examples.

-Furthermore, we will assume the file structure that exists in the `forgeops` project at the time of writing, and base our examples on the version `7.0` of the platform.
+Furthermore, we will assume the file structure that exists in the `forgeops` project at the time of writing, and unless specifically noted, base our examples on the version `7.0` of the platform.

 > The scripting environment didn't change substantially between versions `6.5` and `7.0` and you should be able to use the same scripts in either of those.

-In this setup, the custom configuration for the ForgeRock Identity Platform components, which the scripts are a part of, is stored and versioned under the `/path/to/forgeops/config` directory, which is to serve as a master copy.
+In this setup, the custom configuration for the ForgeRock Identity Platform components, which the some of the scripts are a part of, is stored and versioned under the `/path/to/forgeops/config` directory, which is to serve as a master copy.
 However, the running platform sample reads custom configuration from a "staging area", under the `/path/to/forgeops/docker/7.0` directory and the custom configuration files in the staging area are not under version control.
-This means they need to be copied there in order for the custom settings to take effect and for the custom scripts to become available in the running platform sample.
+This means that prior the sample is deployed, they need to be copied to the staging area in order for the custom settings to take effect and for the (versioned) custom scripts to become available in the running platform sample.

 > Learn more [About Data Used by the Platform](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#chap-devops-data) and its [Configuration Profiles](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#devops-data-profiles) in the ForgeOps documentation.